greenhornsr/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?  describe - is describing what 'component, file, etc' is being tested.  it is the specific test being ran.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+    a.
+TDD is to help you test what you EXPECT or ASSERT should occur within the specific development component, function, etc.
+    b.
+Once a person understands it...it helps to fill in development gaps you otherwise might not consider.
+Tough for a student of coding, likely highly beneficial for a person skilled in the trade.

 1. Mention three types of automated tests.
+    Unit, Integration, End-to-End,

 ## Project Set Up